Top ten biological discoveries

-Ancient Greek philosopher, Aristotle, is often not considered when it comes to great biological discoveries, but his work on the classification of living things was revolutionary.
-Referred to as the 'Ladder of Life', Aristotle's classification system was in use up until the 19th century.
+Ancient Greek philosopher Aristotle isn't often considered when it comes to great biological discoveries, but his work on the classification of living things was revolutionary.
+Referred to as the 'Ladder of Life', Aristotle's classification system was used up until the 19th century.
 He was the first person to recognise the relationships between species, and organise accordingly.

-The life work of Greek physician, Galen, revolutionised the way in which medical research is conducted.
+The work of Greek physician Galen revolutionised the way medical research is conducted.
 Galen had a major influence on the development of many fields of medicine including anatomy, pathology, physiology and neurology.
 Notable discoveries include the identification of the differences between veins and arteries, and recognising that the larynx generates voice.
 Much of his hypotheses had scientific errors but his work in pioneering the field of medical research is undeniable.

-A botanist, physician and zoologist, Carl Linnaeus came up with the system of naming, ranking and classifying organisms that we still use today.
+A botanist, physician and zoologist, Carl Linnaeus came up with the system of naming, ranking and classifying organisms we still use today.
 It was his vast collection of specimens of plants, animals and shells that led him to think up a way of grouping and naming species.
 He separated all living things into three kingdoms – animals, plants and minerals – subdivided them into classes, then into orders and finally into genera and species.
-Take homo sapiens; homo is the genus and sapiens the species – a term that is still in use today.
+Take 'homo sapiens' – 'homo' is the genus and 'sapiens' the species.

-Probably the most famous naturalist of all time, Charles Darwin's contribution to biology and society is beyond imagination.
-He established that all species of life have descended over time from common ancestors, the existence of new species occurring via the process of natural selection.
+Probably the most famous naturalist of all time, Charles Darwin's contribution to biology and society is immense.
+He established that all species of life descended over time from common ancestors, with species continuing to exist through the process of natural selection.
 His theory of evolution was published in On the Origin of Species in 1859 and it caused quite the stir – he was disputing the long-held belief that all species had been created by God at the beginning of the world.
 Evolution by natural selection combined with Mendelian genetics is now accepted as the modern evolutionary synthesis and forms the foundations of much biological scientific endeavour.

-Gregor Mendel's extraordinary contribution didn't receive its just recognition until long after the friar's death.
+Gregor Mendel's extraordinary contribution didn't get the recognition it deserved until long after the friar's death.
 He used peas to discover and demonstrate the laws of genetic inheritance, coining the terms ‘dominant’ and ‘recessive’ genes in the process.
-The laws were rediscovered at the turn of the 20th century and provided the mechanism by which Darwin's theory of natural selection can occur.
+The laws were rediscovered at the turn of the 20th century and provided the mechanism for Darwin's theory of natural selection to occur.
 The two theories combine to form our current understanding of the evolutionary process.

 James Watson and Francis Crick shot to fame in 1962 for their discovery of the structure of DNA, winning the medical Nobel Prize in the process.
 Their model of DNA (double helix) explains how DNA replicates, and hereditary info is coded and passed on.
 The discovery of structure has led to a much more developed understanding of function – used in disease diagnosis and treatment, forensics and more.

-Our knowledge of wildlife and conservation has been transformed by Jane Goodall, the British ethologist.
-Best known for her career-long studies of chimpanzees, she discovered that the animals are omnivores and tool users.
-She’s a global leader in animal rights and was awarded a PhD degree from the University of Cambridge without her holding a bachelor’s degree.
+Our knowledge of wildlife and conservation has been transformed by Jane Goodall, the UK ethologist.
+Best known for her career-long studies of chimpanzees, she discovered the animals are omnivores and tool users.
+She’s a global leader in animal rights and was awarded a PhD degree from the University of Cambridge without holding a bachelor’s degree.

-In 1996, Keith Campbell and Ian Wilmut cloned a mammal, famously named Dolly the Sheep.
+In 1996 Ian Wilmut and Keith Campbell cloned a mammal, famously named Dolly the Sheep.
 The pair cloned Dolly using a single adult sheep cell and a process of nuclear transfer.
-Dolly died after only six years but cloning continues – although still not perfected and certainly not ready for human application – yet
+Dolly died after six years but cloning continues, although still not perfected and certainly not ready for human application (yet).